rschristopher/ischristtrue.com/src/modern-views/free-will.md

     For we are **fellow workers** with God: ye are God's husbandry, ye are God's building.

-While orthodox synergism has been maligned and misrepresented, the core doctrine remains crucial and necessary to the truth of the Biblical narrative.
+While orthodox synergism has been maligned and misrepresented, the core doctrine of synergism remains crucial and necessary to the truth of the Biblical narrative.

 Foreknowledge != Predestination